Kolyasisan/Core-Update-Manager/Documentation.md

     public override void CoreUpdate()
     {
-        //Now your code placed in this method will execute.
+        //Your code placed in this method will execute now.
 Yay!
     }
 }
 ```